+The third issue is in a state of flux.
 The entire risk management "industry" has been embarrassed by its failure not just to predict the financial crisis but even to contemplate its possibility.
 Indeed, the sense of false security created by the apparently sophisticated risk management systems utilized by major banks probably facilitated the crisis itself - excessive risks were taken in part because so many believed in our capacity to quantify, diversify and hedge risks.
 Devices like securitization and credit insurance were thought to have tamed risks like subprime lending, and we have learned painfully that they have not.

-The crisis will probably result in a large number of papers reconsidering risk models and altering the entire approach to credit risk and diversification.
-Complex approaches such as Gaussian copulas may be set aside in favor of new approaches, perhaps simplified approaches in which it is assumed that correlations among apparently unrelated risks rise dramatically when default actually looms.
+The crisis will probably result in a large number of academic papers reconsidering risk models and altering the entire approach to credit risk and diversification.
+Assumptions about the correlation of default risks need to be fundamentally re-examined, since these correlations increase dramatically in crises.
+Complex approaches may be set aside in favor of simplified approaches in which it is assumed that correlations among apparently unrelated risks do rise dramatically when default actually looms.